RoshanNaidu/Cybersecurity-Workshop/README.md

 ### Manipulating JSON Web Tokens: Used the JWT toolkit and JWT.io to manipulate and exploit JWTs.
+- Can be done either using JWT toolkit OR Edit JWT Online
+- Retrieved JWT token from Cookies present in the Application part of the Inspection page.
+- Used the JWT token to see what it means with JWT.io.
+- Manipulated the JWT token with Edit JWT Online.
+- Logged in as Admin and captured the flag.
 ![Screenshot 2024-07-14 at 7 05 29 PM](https://github.com/user-attachments/assets/5982c821-9085-4959-a69d-660f6800ce78)
 <img width="1439" alt="Screenshot 2024-07-14 at 7 12 20 PM" src="https://github.com/user-attachments/assets/899b760d-743c-4925-a5ad-bf67e4d2b32a">
 ![Screenshot 2024-07-14 at 7 16 43 PM](https://github.com/user-attachments/assets/b0b8fe90-94d8-4315-aa61-22a2029fe78d)